-The Artist-in-Residence fellowship offers talented artists working in the fields of music, design, dance, film, visual art, fashion, theatre or poetry an opportunity to work on a project within an international and interdisciplinary academic setting.
+The Artist-in-Residence fellowship offers talented artists from all artistic disciplines an opportunity to work on a project within an international and interdisciplinary academic setting.
 It is a collaboration with the Society of Arts - KNAW.

 About the Artist-in-Residence Fellowship

 NIAS and the Society of Arts – KNAW set up the artist-in-residence fellowship to highlight the value of the arts in society and also to reinstate the close relationship between the arts and sciences that existed in the nineteenth century academies.
 The view is that the cross-pollination between creative approaches and formal scientific disciplines will strengthen ties and trigger novel approaches and insights.

-NIAS and the Society of Arts-KNAW cooperate to finance two residential fellowships of five months (one semester) each academic year, offering artists an opportunity to share ideas with scholars from the humanities, social sciences and other disciplines.
+NIAS and the Society of Arts-KNAW cooperate to finance a residential fellowship of five months (one semester) each academic year, offering artists an opportunity to share ideas with scholars from the humanities, social sciences and other disciplines.
 The purpose of the residency is to carry out an in-depth study of the theoretical aspects of a subject.

-- NIAS and The Society of Arts-KNAW offer two fellowships of five months per academic year
+- NIAS and the Society of Arts-KNAW offer one fellowship of five months per academic year

-- The fellowship is for artists who live and work in the Netherlands and 2) for artists with a Dutch nationality living in the Netherlands or abroad
+- The fellowship is for 1) artists who live and work in the Netherlands and 2) for artists with a Dutch nationality living in the Netherlands or abroad

 - The Artist-in-Residence residential fellowship at NIAS, includes a studio apartment (or equivalent daily commute expenses, depending on the fellow’s home location), a personal office (no artist’s studios), daily lunch, research facilities (computer, library services etc.)

 - The Artist-in-Residence is eligible for a grant to compensate for lost earnings for the duration of the fellowship.

 Application and Selection

-- See here for general info.
+- See here for detailed information on the application procedure.
 Members of the Society of Arts can apply directly to the board of the Society of Arts; other candidates must be nominated by a Society of Arts, KNAW or Young Academy member.

-- The NIAS Rector and chair of the evaluation committee select a candidate.
+- The NIAS Rector and Chair of the Society of Arts select a candidate.

-- For questions regarding Artist-in-Residence fellowships, please contact KNAW – Annelies ten Have: +31 (0) 20 551 0746, firstname.lastname@example.org or NIAS – Dindy van Maanen, Co-sponsored Fellowship Officer- email@example.com
+- For questions regarding Artist-in-Residence fellowships, please contact KNAW – Annelies ten Have: email@example.com or NIAS – Dindy van Maanen: firstname.lastname@example.org